jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

 /data/ALS_Working_Grp/Cell_Reports_reanalysis/reads
 </pre>

-The *norm_scripts/parseblastout.pl* script was modified so that the BLAST databases and output are not deleted.
+The *norm_scripts/parseblastout.pl* script was modified so that the BLAST databases and output files were not deleted.

 __Filter SAM file__